samaratrilling/Makestagram-Swift/P2-Data-Model/content.md

 - Delete photos you posted
 - Flag photos other users have posted

 You know most of the features from popular social network apps.
-You might wonder why include *flagging* content in this simple photo sharing app.
-We include it, because it's an important feature to get your app into Apple's App Store.
-Apple requires apps with user created content to have a *flag* feature - this way users can report inappropriate content.
+You might wonder why we include *flagging* content in this simple photo sharing app.
+We include it because it's an important feature to get your app into Apple's App Store.
+Apple requires apps with user-created content to have a *flag* feature - this way users can report inappropriate content.
 Since you will likely need this feature in your original app, we have included it as part of the tutorial.

 Through building this app you will learn how to use Parse and many iOS features to build a rather complex application.
 That will enable you to build your own apps when you have completed the tutorial.